Course Outline

 Format:

-During your practicum experience you are required to complete a minimum of 512 hours of work experience.
+During your practicum experience you are required to complete 14 weeks full-time work experience.
 To be eligible to pass, you are required to complete the placement satisfactorily according to the assessment criteria that is provided on Canvas.
 See Canvas for discipline specific Code of Conduct.

 Criteria: